mbevand/ledthemfight/README.md

 ```

 Again, as soon as you save the file, you see the rainbow.
 Notice how the code
-uses `index` which is the index of the pixel in the string, combined with
+uses `index` (index of the pixel in the string) combined with `num_pixels`
-`num_pixels` which is the total number of pixels.
-So `(index % num_pixels) /
+which is a global variable reflecting the total number of pixels.
+So `(index %
-num_pixels` returns a floating point value from 0.0 (at the beginning of the
+num_pixels) / num_pixels` returns a floating point value from 0.0 (at the
-string) to 1.0 (at the end).
-This floating point value is used as the hue
+beginning of the string) to 1.0 (at the end).
+This floating point value is used
-parameter of the `hsv()` function which returns HSV colors, with the hue of
+as the hue parameter of the `hsv()` function which returns HSV colors.
+So the
-each pixel thus varying from the beginning to the end of the LED string.
+hue of each pixel varies from the beginning to the end of the LED string.

 10. Simple moving animation are easy by combining the `index` and `frame` number: